-One of the storied-franchises in the history of the league, the New York Giants have many great players.
+One of the storied franchises in the league’s history, the New York Giants have many great players.
 As always, no active players in the all-time Top 15.
-Eli Manning will be there one day when he retires.

 After an injury in his rookie season, Hampton would go on to rush for over 1,000 yards for the next five seasons.